AnimeTwinCities/anime-detour-ios/README.md

 ## License

 The application may be distributed under the terms of the Apache 2.0 license.
 See `LICENSE.md` for details.
+Some assets are covered under different licenses, detailed in `NOTICE.md`.